Bill Benny: Nightclub Owner and Theatrical Promoter

 In 1960 he advertised "An evening with Judy Garland" at the Free Trade Hall, Manchester, first for 5 November and then for 4 December "owing to the unfortunate indisposition of Miss Garland on November 5".

 In early 1962 he travelled with Vic Lewis to Hollywood to meet with Elvis Presley and Colonel Tom Parker to discuss a possible charity performance in London, with a photograph of them in the UK press.

+Death

+He died in Manchester from a heart attack, aged 44 years.
+Press reports alleged he was a gangster or hustler and linked to the Quality Street Gang.

-From accounts in the press and in books later, his sudden death was described in more detail, namely that a young woman who was trapped underneath his heavy body had to phone the police, who broke in to release her.
+From accounts in the press and in books later, his sudden death was luridly described in more detail, namely that a young woman who was trapped in a moment of intimacy underneath his heavy body had to reach out and phone the police, who broke in to release her.
 This account variously was in his office on Oxford Road or at his home in Appleby Lodge, Rusholme, both in Manchester.